-- So, now I hope that you got the complete understanding of PIC16F877a Basic Circuit, so now if you have noticed that in basic circuit we have used all the power pins of PIC Microcontroller, while all the Ports Pins were free.
+- So, now I hope that you got the complete understanding of PIC16F877a Basic Circuit, so now if you have noticed that in the basic circuit, we have used all the power pins of PIC Microcontroller, while all the Ports Pins were free.

-- So, now as we have powered up our PIC Microcontroller, next thing we need to do is to design some code and use the PIC Microcontroller Ports.
-First let's have a look at these PIC16F877a Ports.
+- So, now as we have powered up our PIC Microcontroller, the next thing we need to do is to design some code and use the PIC Microcontroller Ports.
+First, let's have a look at these PIC16F877a Ports.

 - PIC16F877a has 5 Ports in total which are:

 - Port A: It has 6 Pins in total starting from Pin # 2 to Pin # 7.
-Port A Pins are labelled from RA0 to RA5 where RA0 is the label of first Pin of Port A.
+Port A Pins are labeled from RA0 to RA5 where RA0 is the label of the first Pin of Port A.

 - Port B: It has 8 Pins in total starting from Pin # 33 to Pin # 40.
-Port B Pins are labelled from RB0 to RB7 where RB0 is the label of first Pin of Port B.
+Port B Pins are labeled from RB0 to RB7 where RB0 is the label of the first Pin of Port B.

 - Port C: It has 8 Pins in total.
-It's pins are not aligned together.
-First four Pins of Port C are located at Pin # 15 - Pin # 18, while the last four are located at Pin # 23 - Pin # 26.
+Its pins are not aligned together.
+The first four Pins of Port C are located at Pin # 15 - Pin # 18, while the last four are located at Pin # 23 - Pin # 26.

 - Port D: It has 8 Pins in total.
-It's pins are also not aligned together.
-First four Pins of Port D are located at Pin # 19 - Pin # 22, while the last four are located at Pin # 27 - Pin # 30.
+Its pins are also not aligned together.
+The first four Pins of Port D are located at Pin # 19 - Pin # 22, while the last four are located at Pin # 27 - Pin # 30.

 - Port E: It has 3 Pins in total starting from Pin # 8 to Pin # 10.
-Port E Pins are labelled from RE0 to RE2 where RE0 is the label of first Pin of Port E.
+Port E Pins are labeled from RE0 to RE2 where RE0 is the label of the first Pin of Port E.

-- All these Ports are labelled in below figure:
+- All these Ports are labeled in the below figure:

-- Confused? :P Let's suppose you have some sensor and you want to get its value then you have to connect this sensor with PIC Microcontroller, now in this case your PIC Pin will be acting as Input Pin because it will be inputting value from sensor.
-Sensor is sending the value and PIC is receiving it.
+- Confused? :P Let's suppose you have some sensor and you want to get its value, then you have to connect this sensor with PIC Microcontroller, now in this case your PIC Pin will be acting as Input Pin because it will be inputting value from the sensor.
+The sensor is sending the value and PIC is receiving it.